Lucifer1406/JS_Assesment-_Metacraft/README.md

   console.log("Minted \t" + name);
 }

+#Function to List All NFTs: listNFTs() loops through the NFTs array, printing out each NFT's metadata.
+#For each NFT in the array, it logs the ID (which is the index + 1), and the metadata like name, eyecolor, shirtType, and bling.

 function listNFTs() {
   for (let i = 0; i < NFTs.length; i++) {
     console.log("\nID: \t\t" + (i + 1));